-Wouldn’t it be amazing if there were one teaching resource packed full of engaging articles in a range of text types?
-What’s more, wouldn’t it be amazing if the content were curriculum aligned, written specifically for Year 6 and FREE?
+Wouldn’t it be amazing if there were one teaching resources packed full of engaging articles in a range of text types?
+What’s more, would it be amazing if the content were curriculum aligned, written specifically for Year 6?

 Why Expose Students to Different Text Types?

 All readers and writers need to be exposed to different text types.
 Let’s face it, much of an adult readers life is spent comprehending non-fiction texts such as reports, articles, procedural and informative texts, not to mention advertisements.